-PSD's Purchasing, Procurement, and Business departments all play a vital role in ensuring that PSD follows the state guidelines for accessibility, which is essential for diversity, equity, inclusion, and belonging.
+PSD's Finance and Strategic Sourcing departments play a vital role in ensuring that PSD follows the state guidelines for accessibility.

-As a district, we have a responsibility to only buy digital products that are accessible to everyone in the PSD community.

-Purchasing and Procurement has implemented processes that ensure review of products for accessibility before purchasing.
+As a district, we have a responsibility to only buy digital products that are accessible to everyone in the PSD community, and we have implemented processes that ensure review of products for accessibility before purchasing.

-Purchasing and Procurement ensures that all Requests for Proposal are accessible to members of the community for bidding.

-Purchasing and Procurement ensures that Contracts are accessible to product vendors.
+We also ensure that all Requests for Proposal (RFPs) are accessible to members of the community for bidding and that all Contracts are accessible to product vendors.